Who Is Dental Holiday?

 If you have any complaints about your privacy rights or how your health information has been used or disclosed, you may file a complaint with us by contacting email@example.com

-You may also file a written complaint with the Slovak Department of Health.
+You may also file a written complaint with the Ministry of Health of the Slovak Republic.